xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

 Click **Finish**

 ### Configuring filters
-The integration includes a filter and an escalation that use the Set Fields action to consume a web service; these objects need their endpoints changed to the address of the Step 01 | Inbound Request | JSON inbound integration for On-Demand or the xMatters Agent for On-Premise.
+The integration includes a filter and an escalation that use the Set Fields action to consume a web service; these objects need their endpoints changed to the address of the appropriate (JSON or XML) *Step 01 | Helix Inbound Request* inbound integration for On-Demand or to the address of the xMatters Agent for On-Premise.
 Filter: XM:EI:EventInjection_100
 Escalation: XM:Event Injection Retry